Mohammedvaraliya/MCA-Coursework/README.md

 ### 🔹 **Current Semester: SEM-1**

-Here are the subjects I've completed code and practicals for in my **first semester**:
+These are the subjects for which I’m currently uploading code and practicals:

 - **Business Statistics**
   _📊 Statistical concepts and problem-solving using real-world datasets._